VanAndelInstitute/lambdaR/README.md

 # Quick Start

-Details are given below on building the runtime environment to generate the lambda layers required, containing the system dependencies, R, and R packages (in three layers to keep each under the limit of 50M).
+Details are given below on building the runtime environment to generate the lambda layers required.
+These layers contain the system dependencies, R, and R packages (in three layers to keep each under the limit of 50M).
 However, the resulting layers are also included in this repository.
 For those not interested in the details, you can skip to [deployment](#deployment).
-Note that the credentials you provide must be for an IAM user that has the AWSLambdaFullAccess permissions (you can actually be more granular than that, the key permission is lambda:PublishLayerVersion) and also IAMFullAccess to create roles and permissions for your Lambda functions (again, you can be more granular if you wish).

 # Building Tools and Dependencies